 Prerequisite: WRTG 101 or WRTG 101S.
-An intensive study of Shakespeare's dramatic masterpieces both in a historically specific social and cultural context and as timeless concerns reflecting the human condition.
-The objective is to evaluate and synthesize source materials and apply critical theory to demonstrate understanding of dramatic text.
+An intensive study of Shakespeare's work and its continuing relevance with reference to historically specific social and cultural contexts.
+The objective is to evaluate and synthesize source materials, apply critical theory, and demonstrate understanding of dramatic text.
 Histories, comedies, tragedies, romances, and sonnets may be examined.
 Students may receive credit for only one of the following courses: ENGL 406 or HUMN 440.